-If your dog only had a few slices of Pepperonis, then no, Pepperoni won’t kill your dog.
-However, eating more than a few slices of Pepperonis will be harmful to your pooch – health wise.
+If your dog only had a few slices of Pepperonis, then no, Pepperoni won’t harm your dog.
+However, eating more than a few slices of Pepperonis will be harmful to your pooch – health-wise.

 As the article stated, Pepperoni is high in sodium and fat.
 These two reasons are why dog owners should keep Pepperoni away from their dogs and only allow their furry friends to eat 1 slice occasionally every three months.
 Allowing your pooch to eat Pepperoni regularly can cause diabetes, heart problems, and canine obesity.